Home/NFL

 Watch What’s Trending Now!

-ForbesBLK took to Instagram to highlight that Wilson’s children’s activewear line, 3BRAND, has surpassed $100 million in sales in 2024, with over $70 million more rolling in during just the first half of 2025.
-In the post, the accompanying image shows Wilson, Ciara, and their children outfitted in Nike sportswear as the headline reads, “NFL Star Russell Wilson Has Sewn Up $100 Million In Sales Making Sportswear For Kids.”
+ForbesBLK took to Instagram to inform that Wilson’s children’s activewear line, 3BRAND, has surpassed $100 million in sales in 2024, with over $70 million more rolling in during just the first half of 2025.
+In the post, the accompanying image showed Wilson, Ciara, and their children outfitted in Nike sportswear as the headline read, “NFL Star Russell Wilson Has Sewn Up $100 Million In Sales Making Sportswear For Kids.”

 ADVERTISEMENT

+And, as fans can reckon, the very name “3BRAND” carries that weight as it brings together sports, music, and fashion as pillars meant to inspire mind, body, and soul.
+And in that sense, Wilson’s apparel success is the product of his ardent vision.
 As it goes, the path was never a smooth one.
-But, interestingly, Wilson recalls that his spark came the day before Ciara gave birth to their son Win, when he saw young Future racing across the room with a football in his arm.
-This bore a thought in him.
-He realized that even children deserve clothing that reflects their energy and dreams.
+But, interestingly, Wilson recalls that his spark came the day before Ciara gave birth to their son Win in July 2020, when he saw young Future racing across the room with a football in his arms.
+This bore a thought in him: He realized that even children deserve clothing that reflects their energy and dreams.
 He hand-drew the lightning bolt logo himself, which is an abstraction of his initials symbolizing movement.

 ADVERTISEMENT